This post contains affiliate links.

-As a physical therapist, I have seen thousands of patients over the last 40 years that have had total knee replacement surgery.
+As a physical therapist, I have seen thousands of patients over the last 40 years who have had total knee replacement surgery.

-I can tell you the surgical procedure has improved dramatically and the amount of pain a patient experiences after total knee replacement surgery has significantly decreased over the years.
+I can tell you that the surgical procedure has improved dramatically, and the amount of pain a patient experiences after total knee replacement surgery has significantly decreased over the years.

 As a past Chief of Physical Therapy in a hospital setting, I have seen patients immediately after surgery (even during the surgery) and bedside until they’re discharged from the hospital.

-As the owner of an outpatient Physical Therapy office for 40 years, I saw a multitude of patients that were about a month after total knee replacement surgery.
+As the owner of Buena Physical Therapy, Inc., an outpatient physical therapy office for 40 years, I saw a multitude of patients who were about a month post total knee replacement surgery.

 For the past several years, I have been exclusively seeing total hip and total knee replacement patients for Home Health Care Physical Therapy until they are ready to initiate the outpatient Physical Therapy portion of their rehabilitation.